Coronavirus travel advice for campers in the UK and Europe

 The latest UK government advice on self-isolating when you are travelling into the UK can be found here: Self Isolating Rules

 Many ferry services between the UK and Europe are still operating during the pandemic, with additional safety measures in place.
 If you decide not to travel due to the coronavirus situation, in most cases ferry operators are allowing passengers to switch their ticket to a future sailing date for free.
 If you decide to cancel your trip completely, standard ferry operator terms and conditions will apply which might mean you have to pay a fee.

-Here are the current travel rules for the major European destinations for motorhomers and campers.
+Vist the Foreign Office website to find out the current travel rules for the major European destinations for motorhomers and campers.
+Many countries have imposed bans on people travelling from the UK.
 If you are visiting another country it is important to be aware of the rules that have been put in place by the local authorities.
 Entry restrictions in some countries may be different depending on the areas you have passed though en route.